NomicFoundation/hardhat/docs/tutorial/debugging-with-buidler-evm.md

-# 6. Debugging with Buidler EVM
+# 6. Debugging with Hardhat Network
 **Buidler** comes built-in with **Buidler EVM**, a local Ethereum network designed for development.
 It allows you to deploy your contracts, run your tests and debug your code.
-It's the default network **Buidler** connects to, so you don't need to setup anything for it to work.
+It's the default network **Hardhat** connects to, so you don't need to setup anything for it to work.
 Just run your tests.

 ## Solidity `console.log`
 When running your contracts and tests on **Buidler EVM** you can print logging messages and contract variables calling `console.log()` from your Solidity code.
 To use it you have to import **Buidler**'s`console.log` from your contract code.